Validation

 Validating Objects

 To validate an object, simply map the properties and methods in that object to constraints.
 Aphiria will then recursively validate the object and any properties/methods that contain objects.
-Use ObjectConstraintsRegistryBuilder to help set up the constraints on your objects' properties/methods like in the above example.
 To validate an object, we have two options:

 $blogPost = new BlogPost('How to Reticulate Splines');